What is an easy enrollment program?

 The following states have enacted legislation to create easy enrollment programs (some are already up and running as of 2024, and others will take effect in future years):

-• Virginia (this was initially just for Medicaid/CHIP eligibility.
-Now that Virginia has a fully state-run exchange, they can also offer a special enrollment period for private health plans)1
+- Virginia (this was initially just for Medicaid/CHIP eligibility.
+Now that Virginia has a fully state-run exchange, they have the option to offer a special enrollment period for private health plans1 But the 2023 Virginia tax return still only asked whether filers would like their eligibility for Medicaid to be assessed.)

 A state can only offer a special enrollment period for marketplace coverage if it runs its own health insurance exchange.
 In states that use HealthCare.gov, the federal government establishes parameters for special enrollment periods.
 Legislation (S.423 and H.R.1113) was introduced in Congress in 2023 to create a federal easy enrollment program as of 2026, but the bills did not advance.
 (As described below, similar federal legislation was introduced in late 2021 and did not advance.)